C-EO/iconsguild/docs/README.txt

-# Lucide Docs website
+# IconsGuild Docs website

-The Lucide docs website is built with Vitepress: https://vitepress.dev/ This is Markdown-based documentation powered by Vue.
+The IconsGuild docs website is built with Vitepress: https://vitepress.dev/ This is Markdown-based documentation powered by Vue.

 This is why this file is in txt format.